 5. Stability

-You need both qualitative and quantitative evaluation
+Why you need both qualitative and quantitative evaluation

 - accuracy over a fixed question set

-- schema compliance rate
+- JSON schema compliance rate

 - citation presence rate